live-keys/livekeys/doc/pages/running.md

 |![](images/logicon.jpg) Log Icon | ![](images/logiconmessage.jpg) Log Icon with Message |

 * **Show license box** - Opens up the license agreement box.
-Some algorithms used through Live CV require the user to accept different licenses, depending on the case.
+Some algorithms used through Livekeys require the user to accept different licenses, depending on the case.
 (For example, some may require to be used only in research or educational purposes).
 If an algorithm depends on a specific license, the license button will flickr and the user will be required to accept the license in order to activate the specified component or plugin before continuing.